For the latest bookmaker offers for the EFL Cup Final and the Cheltenham Festival, read out latest offers page!

 Russell Henley: "I think it might have something to do with getting back to the bermudagrass.
 I feel like whenever I play Riviera, I'm uncomfortable.
 I've made the cut one time there of the three times.
 I love the course.
 I love the atmosphere.
 I want to play well there obviously.
 But I'm just not super comfortable on that course yet.
 But you know, those West Coast tournaments can be brutal.
 I feel like those greens are really hard to putt on, and they are not easy courses.
 Torrey Pines is not easy, and I'd say Pebble with the weather, usually predicts what the scores are going to be.
 When I played it last year, it was really tough.
 I think those courses are just ones I'm still trying to get comfortable on, and then when I come over here to some bermudagrass, I look down and feel like it's what I've been doing my whole life.
 Maybe I just get a little bit comfortable.
 That's the best explanation I have for you."

-For the record, here's the breakdown of Bermudagrass PGA Tour victors in the field since 2008:
+For the record, here's the breakdown of Bermudagrass green PGA Tour victors in the field since 2008:

-Now that trend for longer-priced winners is something we should certainly bear in mind this week on the basis that Padraig Harrington, Russell Henley, Michael Thompson and Rory Sabbatini have won the Honda Classic at 400/1, 300/1, 300/1 and 80/1 respectively in 4 of the past 5 renewals.
-Yes elite players in great form have won here in the past, namely Rory McIlroy (9/1) and Camilo Villegas (30/1), but this tournament is not necessarily a happy hunting round for the top of the market.
-It's also worth noting that McIlroy and Villegas won at a time when the World Match Play Championship was played the week before this tournament and both arrived in Florida in great nick after strong efforts in Arizona.
+The Honda Classic has been a case of feast or famine for short price backers here since 2010.
+Padraig Harrington, Russell Henley, Michael Thompson and Rory Sabbatini have won the Honda Classic at 400/1, 300/1, 300/1 and 80/1 respectively in 4 of the past 6 renewals.
+But conversely Camilo Villegas (30/1), Rory McIlroy (9/1) and Adam Scott (20/1) have been elite winners over the same timespan.
+It's worth noting that McIlroy and Villegas won at a time when the World Match Play Championship was played the week before this tournament and both arrived in Florida in great nick after strong efforts in Arizona.
 Adam Scott, on the other hand, arrived in hot form directly from Los Angeles where he'd played very nicely in finishing runner-up to Bubba Watson.

 My selections are as follows: